voidspawner/void.lang/README.md

 ```

 ```
-name: text
+name         text
-'other name': 123
+other name   123
 ```

 </td>